 As spring arrives on the Côte d’Azur, towns and villages across the region come out to play.
 Fêtes and celebrations of all sorts take place, heralding the end of winter and the arrival of the good weather.
 Last year on Easter Monday we went to the Fête de l’Oranger in le Bar sur Loup, a village festival all about oranges.
-This Easter with family visiting with young kids we thought it would be fun to try out the Carnival in Vence, a family-friendly affair.
+This Easter with family visiting with young kids we thought it would be fun to try out the Easter Carnival on the French Riviera which takes place in Vence, a family-friendly affair.

 Carnival is usually celebrated just before Lent but in Vence, a mid-sized town inland near Nice, it takes place as part of the Easter weekend festivities There is a full programme of events from church services, traditional folk dancing and singing, to ceremonies paying respect to local well-known figures and of course the carnival.